apophis51/python_project/README.md

 # Hello Everyone and Welcome to the BackEnd Python API DEMO!

-For convience I have deployed the backend so that you can test the various endpoints using your favorite endpoint tester! (mine is [Postman](https://www.postman.com/))
+For convience I have deployed the backend so that you can test the various endpoints using your favorite endpoint tester! (mine is [Postman](https://www.postman.com/downloads/))

-You can also test the app locally doing a **git pull** and by pip installing the **requirements.txt** file.
+You can also run the app locally doing a **git pull** and by pip installing the **requirements.txt** file.
 It's recomended that you use a virtual environment.

-**Note:** to run locally you will need to use my **.env** variables for the Database request (just send me an email if you want them for testing).
+**Note:** to run locally you will need to use my **.env** variables for the Database request (just send me an email if you want to run the app locally).
 I used a postgres database model to store the data on Supabase.
+However, running locally is not requirement if you decide to test against my live endpoint.

-**Also:** The Remainder of the document assumes that your testing against my live deployed backend.
+**Also:** The Remainder of the document assumes that your following along against my live deployed backend.
+We recommend using Postman(or similar) to demo my endpoints because we rely on jwts/cookies to store the session data.
+Browsers and Apps like Postman handle cookie transfers right out the box, but testing by other means (curl or requests library for example) might require more setup.

-**Disclaimer:** I wasn't able to finish the unit test due to a busy work week, so I suppose I'll need to take a hit there
+**Disclaimer:** I also wasn't able to finish the unit tests due to a busy work week, so I suppose I'll need to take a hit there

 ## Registration Route